Skip to main content

 Step 3: Add a Variable Node to Read Webhook Data

-2. Place it next to the Variable node (not between Variable and the next node)
+Place it adjacent to the Variable node — do not connect it inline between Variable and If Statement

 Step 5: Add First If Statement (Check for VIP)